sirpengi/InstantPalgrave/README.md

 ## Setup dev

-Create a python3(.8??) vitualenv and then:
+Create a python3(.8??) virtualenv and then:

 ```console
 pip install -r requirements.txt